 Whatever the reason, and particularly since the Covid-19 pandemic, the decision to repatriate is never easy to take.
 Should I repatriate?
 Should I create a copy of the existing factory?
 What production is involved and in what conditions?
 Assystem can provide vital support in this area, helping its clients analyse the many factors involved (logistics, regulatory, HR, etc.) and the related risks before making a final decision.

 “When we think about a factory, buildings and machines generally come to mind.
 But above all, a factory is the people who work in it and an accumulation of their combined skills and experience.
 When production capacity is repatriated, you need to rebuild that pool of expertise, which isn’t necessarily possible in France given that not all industrial trades are taught any more”, adds our expert, who believes that the human factor is one of the trickiest issues.
-For repatriating manufacturing facilities, political relations are another factor that unavoidably has to be taken into account.
+WHen repatriating manufacturing facilities, political relations are another factor that unavoidably has to be taken into account.

 The first step is to model production capacity by analysing all the interfaces that will change if the repatriation goes ahead.
 To deal with the complexity of this stage, we use systems engineering methods, such as MBSE (Model-Based Systems Engineering), moving from a traditional document-based approach to a model-based approach.